emmajanedrews/base-template/_posts/2017-08-22-what-are-the-benefits-of-hiring-govig.md

 {% include youtube.html %}

 Why should you hire Govig?
-We stand out from the competition in a few important ways. &nbsp;
+We stand out from the competition in a few important ways.

 First of all, as the vice president and executive recruiter, I’ve been in the industry for more than 18 years, so I appreciate the challenges operators face.
 In those 18 years, I’ve made some great contacts with passively looking people you wouldn’t otherwise have access to.